On the second integral moment of $L$-functions: Second moment for Dirichlet polynomials

 \eqref{eqn: decompostion_f} is equal to

 Thus we can rewrite \eqref{eqn: Dirichlet_f} as

-We square this, integral over $\mathcal{T}$, and take the maximum term of the first sum over $j$ and apply the mean value theorem to the remaining term.
+We square the above formula, integrate over $\mathcal{T}$, and take the maximum term of the first sum over $j$ and apply the mean value theorem (Lemma \ref{lemma: mvt}) to the remaining term.
 The second sum contributes at most

 The third sum contributes at most

 The last sum contributes at most